Worst-Case Distance-Aware Error Bounds for Neural Networks: EXPERIMENTS AND RESULTS

-\textbf{Function approximation:} The first experiment is learning the function $f(x)=10\cos(x)$ over the range $[-2\pi,2\pi]$ using 50 training data.
-DAREK model has two layers: the first maps the input to a $5$-dimensional latent space, and the second maps it back to one output dimension using cubic splines, each with 9 knots.
-In contrast, the K-DAREK model uses an inner block with a single hidden layer with 5 units and an outer block that linearly combines spline outputs to produce the final output.
-The output splines are also cubic with 9 knots.
-Both models are trained for 500 epochs with a learning rate of 0.1.
-Fig.~\ref{fig:Err-comparison}~\textbf{(a)} compares the error estimation of DAREK and K-DAREK.
-The results suggest that K-DAREK has a better generalized fit, reducing error at knots.
-While the interpolation error might slightly increase due to the inner block's linear approximation (as opposed to higher-order polynomials), the overall fit is more robust.
-The plot~\textbf{(b)} compares the uncertainty bounds produced by an Ensemble of KANs and Gaussian Processes (GPs).
-To ensure a fair comparison, the same input knots were used for DAREK, K-DAREK, Ensemble, and GP.
-In DAREK, the lack of architectural constraints can lead to erratic behavior.
-The error bounds from earlier layers propagate through the model, making their control crucial.
-The Lipschitz constant helps justify and manage this propagation, and distributing this effect effectively is essential.
-Table~\eqref{tbl:CosineExp} shows that K-DAREK achieves the lowest violation rate—defined as the percentage of test points where the true value lies outside the predicted error bounds—while using the fewest learnable parameters.
-The mean square error (MSE) is calculated as $\textit{loss} = \sum_{i=1}^n (\hat{f}(\bfx_i)-f(\bfx_i)) / n$, where $n$ is the number of test points.
-The size indicates the total number of learnable parameters in the model.
-Fig.~\ref{fig:Err-comparison}~\textbf{(c)} illustrates the time complexity of DAREK and K-DAREK compared to GPs and an Ensemble of 10 KAN models.
-The plot shows that K-DAREK is more efficient than DAREK across all dataset sizes and significantly outperforms both GP and Ensemble for datasets larger than 500 samples.
+\textbf{Function approximation:} The goal of this experiment is to learn the function $f(x)=10\cos(x)$ over the range $[-2\pi,2\pi]$ using 50 training data points.
+Both DK2 and KDK2 models are two-layer models with 5 hidden units.
+For ENS2, we use ten \ac{KAN} models with the same architecture as DK2.
+All spline-based models use 9 knots and are trained for 500 epochs with a learning rate of 0.1, decayed by a factor of 0.9 every 50 epochs.
+In this experiment, DUE and SNGP use 2 layers and 20 features. \Ac{DUE} uses 9 inducing points, and \ac{SNGP} uses 9 random Fourier kernels (same as the number of knots in DK2 and KDK2).
+To ensure a fair comparison, we used the same input knots for the first layer in DK2, KDK2, and ENS2.
+The GP is trained on 9 data points selected using K-means from the training dataset.
+We trained DUE and SNGP for 5000 steps at a learning rate of 0.01 to ensure optimal performance, as they are very sensitive to this rate.
+Each experiment was repeated 10 times to compute error bars. \\ Fig.~\ref{fig:Err-comparison}~\textbf{(a)} compares the error estimation of DK2 and KDK2.
+The results suggest that KDK2 achieves a more generalized fit, reducing error at knots.
+While the interpolation error may increase slightly due to the inner block's linear approximation (rather than higher-order polynomials), the overall fit is more robust.
+In DAREK, the lack of architectural constraints can lead to erratic behavior, and the error bounds from earlier layers propagate through the model, making their control crucial.
+The Lipschitz constant helps justify and manage this propagation, and distributing this effect effectively is essential [cf. Remark~\ref{rem:lip-div}].
+Fig.~\ref{fig:Err-comparison}~\textbf{(b)} compares the uncertainty bounds produced by ENS2 and \acp{GP}.
+Fig.~\ref{fig:Err-comparison}~\textbf{(c)} compares the uncertainty bounds produced by DUE and SNGP.
+Also, since DUE and SNGP use approximate GPs, their posteriors do not match the exact GP posterior.
+Table~\ref{tbl:CosineExp_combined}(a) shows that KDK2 achieves a \textit{zero} violation rate, defined as the percentage of test points where the true value lies outside the predicted error bounds, while using the fewest learnable parameters.
+The ``Size'' column shows the total number of learnable parameters. { The CROWN comparison shown in Fig.~\ref{fig:Err-comparison}~\textbf{(d)} is discussed further in next experiment.}